gershnik/gershnik.github.io/_posts/2021-03-26-load-art-from-native.md

 adb shell /data/hellodir/hello
 ```

-However, if you device is not rooted the above won't work.
+However, if your device is not rooted the above won't work.
 Instead you have to use one location that, at the time of this writing, is left available: `/data/local/tmp`.
 Incidentally Android Studio uses that location to put helper files for remote debugging in, so presumably it is not an oversight and the place should stay available at least for a while.
 So, instead of the above, do:

 ```bash